Update

 Next Phase: Active Transportation Plan Updates

 MTC’s Active Transportation Plan updated the Complete Streets Policy in 2022 and adopted the Active Transportation Network.
-The Five-Year Implementation Plan is now being worked on as the final deliverable.
+The Five-Year Implementation Plan is included as part of MTC Resolution No. 4493.

 State & Federal Support